This project is included in the BHF-IFR Program for the Balkans

 1955 to 1969 - Excavations carried out by the Archaeological Museum of Skopje and the Agency for Protection of Monuments of Culture, Macedonia;

-1992 -1995 - rescue excavations by the Agency for Protection of Monuments of Culture, Macedonia;
+1992 to 1995 - rescue excavations by the Agency for Protection of Monuments of Culture, Macedonia;

-Despite all the excavation campaigns only 15% of the territory of Stobi that is surrounded by the city wall has been excavated.
+Despite all the excavation campaigns only 15% of the territory of Stobi within the city wall has been excavated.

-In 2010 the field school project was concentrated on the Western Necropolis (in use from the first century BC to the fifth century AD) and the temple of Isis dated to the second and the third century AD.
+In 2010, the field school project concentrated on the Western Necropolis (in use from the 1st century BCE to the 5th century CE) and the temple of Isis dated to the 2nd and the 3rd century CE.
 The excavations between 2011 and 2013 took place in the Northern Residential Area of Stobi, inhabited mainly in the Late Antiquity.
-The participants in 2014 Field School excavated part of the most representative, residential building in Stobi the so called "Theodossian Palace", located in the center of the ancient town, between the streets of Via Principalis Inferior and Via Principalis Superior.
-The name of this richly decorated with mosaics building, was applied by the assumption that the emperor Theodosius I was accommodated here when he visited Stobi in 388 AD.
-The excavations during the field school in 2015 are going to continue at the same spot.
+Since 2014, the students in the field school have been participating in the excavation of the most representative, residential building in Stobi, the so called "Theodosian Palace", located in the center of the ancient town, between the streets of Via Principalis Inferior and Via Principalis Superior.
+The name of this richly mosaic decorated building, was given under the assumption that the emperor Theodosius I was accommodated here when he visited Stobi in 388 CE.
+The excavations during the field school in 2018 are going to continue at the same spot.

 All participants will receive: